 - Vaccinations: for foreigners, Vietnam does not require any vaccinations to enter the country so it is not mandatory that you do it.
-But as a precaution, it is best to go to the Vietnamese embassy in your country to check what kind of vaccines they suggest for you since there are some regions that are at high risk.
+But as a precaution, it is best to go to the Vietnamese embassy in your country to check what kind of vaccines they suggest for you since there are some high-risk regions.
 Although the Vietnamese government does not have requirements, your home country might.
-For example, World Health Organization (WHO), recommends a particular list of vaccinations such as diphtheria, chickenpox, tetanus, poliomyelitis, typhoid, hepatitis A, hepatitis B, meningitis A + C, and Japanese encephalitis.
+For example, World Health Organization (WHO), recommends a particular list of vaccinations such as diphtheria, chickenpox, tetanus, poliomyelitis, typhoid, hepatitis A, hepatitis B, meningitis A + C, and Japanese Encephalitis.
 A rabies vaccine is also recommended for rural areas.

-- Carrying your luggage in Vietnam: If you are planning to move all of your belongings to Vietnam and if it is quite heavy, it is best if you send your luggage via a shipping company rather than taking it on your flight.
-It might take up to eight weeks for your parcel to arrive so sending it a few weeks before you leave would be best so you would not have to wait for a long time.
+- Carrying your luggage in Vietnam: If you are planning to move all of your belongings to Vietnam, it is best to send your luggage via a shipping company rather than taking it on your flight.
+It might take up to eight weeks for your parcel to arrive so sending it a few weeks before you leave your home country.
 To guarantee the safety and reliability of the services, the authorities advise using the services of professionals with an NF service or ISO 9002 certificate.
-You should also note that you may be asked to declare any shipment which will arrive after you upon arrival.
+You should also note that you may be asked to declare any shipment which will arrive after you upon its arrival.

 - Registration: This step may differ from country to country.
 Although you are not required to do this, it is still best to register in your embassy or consulate in order to get certain benefits.
 If you are not close to any consulate or embassy many countries actually have an online registration procedure.
 For example, Americans can register at the Smart Traveler Enrollment Program while Canadians may register via Registration for Canadians Abroad.
 You may check on your Foreign Affairs website for more details on your specific country.

-Getting a visa in 2019: how to live in Vietnam as a retired?
+Getting a visa in 2019: How to Live in Vietnam as Retiree ?

 If you want to go halfway across the world and spend your retirement without fear of having incidents or having to face immigration officers, the visa is unavoidable.
 In this case, you must apply to the Vietnamese Embassy in your home country.
 Below are the requirements in order to secure your Visa: